-- 1. The runtime system obtains the security cookie from its process environment. - 2.
-The runtime system sends a '211' reply containing the security cookie. - 6.1.2.
+- The runtime system sends a '211' reply.
+If the runtime system has access to a shared secret, then the reply must contain the optional 'Authenticator', which is a function of the shared secret. - 6.1.2.
 Processing the 'start' Command